EUROPEAN UNION - VIETNAM FREE TRADE AGREEMENT

 The Vietnamese central administration, including as regards infrastructure projects.

-The two biggest Vietnamese cities, Hanoi and Ho Chi Minh City.
+The two biggest Vietnamese cities, are Hanoi and Ho Chi Minh City.

 Important state-owned enterprises.